 Jesus proved the power of forgiveness on the cross when He uttered the words: “Father, forgive them, for they know not what they do”.

-You might be thinking: “Well they knew what they were doing when they said this… and when they did that to me.”
-Can I let you in on a little secret: the carnal nature is full of ego, ambition and fleshly appetites (not to mention hurts, fears and insecurities that drive its responses).
-So it shouldn’t surprise us then that opportunities for us to be offended, and for us to offend someone else will come.
+You might be thinking: “Well they sure as eggs knew what they were doing when they said this to me… and when they did that to me.”
+Can I let you in on a little secret: the carnal nature is full of ego, ambition and appetites of the flesh (not to mention fears, hurts and crushing insecurities that often drive people’s responses).
+So it should not surprise us then that opportunities for us to be offended, and for us to offend someone else will come.
 It’s a playground of swings and roundabouts and without the grace to forgive, we stay on the playground: stunted in our personal and spiritual growth.

 We cannot change what happened in the past—what was said, what was done, what was left undone—but we can change its affect on us.
-Unforgiveness drags the past into the present so that you are never free of it, but you have the power to keep past wrongs behind you (in the rear view mirror of your life), instead of a stumbling block in front of you.
+Unforgiveness drags the past into the present so that we are never free of it, but we have the power to keep past wrongs BEHIND us (in the rear view mirror of our lives), instead of a constant stumbling block or road block in front of us.

-As you keep your eyes fixed on the love of God towards you, you can keep moving forward with hope.
-That image in the rear view mirror becomes smaller and smaller, until it is eventually out of sight because you have moved on and turned a corner.
+As we keep our eyes fixed on the love of God, we can keep moving forward with hope.
+That image in the rear view mirror becomes smaller and smaller, until it is eventually out of sight because we have moved on and turned a corner.

-If you are struggling to forgive someone—or yourself—it is possible—with God’s help you can!
+If you are struggling to forgive someone—or maybe even to forgive yourself—with God’s help you can!
 Remember Jesus has an unlimited reserve of forgiveness!
-He is the ultimate healer and burden-bearer—the One who is intimately acquainted with forgiveness and the One who can restore a damaged soul.
+He is the ultimate healer and the ultimate burden-bearer—the One who is intimately acquainted with forgiveness and the One who can restore a damaged soul.
 You CAN let go of the offence and be free of it—forever—by giving it over to Him.

-Life is too short to allow the mistakes and wrongs of others, or your own faults and failures, to imprison your heart for another minute.
+Life is too short to allow the mistakes and wrongs of others—or our own faults and failures—to imprison our hearts for another moment.

-Give yourself a better (and happier) future by refusing to be bitter and resentful.
-Jesus wants you free—free from bitterness and unforgiveness—free to live YOUR BEST PURPOSE-FILLED LIFE, with the peace of God standing guard over your heart and mind (Phil.
+Give yourself a better (and much happier) future by refusing to be bitter and resentful.
+Jesus wants you free—free from bitterness, unforgiveness, anger and resentment—free to live your best purpose-filled life, with the peace of God standing guard over your heart and mind (Phil.
 4:6-7).

 Prayer of Forgiveness